Skip to main content

 UC San Francisco Previously Published Works bannerUCSF

-Cost‐effectiveness of extended smoking cessation
+Cost‐effectiveness of extended cessation treatment for older smokers

 Published Web Location